108 (number): Buddhism

 Zen priests wear juzu (a ring of prayer beads) around their wrists, which consists of 108 beads.

-The Lankavatara Sutra has a section where the Bodhisattva Mahamati asks Buddha 108 questions and another section where Buddha lists 108 statements of negation in the form of "A statement concerning X is not a statement concerning X." In a footnote, D.T.
-Suzuki explains that the Sanskrit word translated as "statement" is pada which can also mean "foot-step" or "a position."
+The Lankavatara Sutra has a section where the Bodhisattva Mahamati asks The Buddha 108 questions and another section where The Buddha lists 108 statements of negation in the form of "A statement concerning X is not a statement concerning X." In a footnote, D.T.
+Suzuki explains that the Sanskrit word translated as "statement" is pada which can also mean "foot-step" or "a position".
 This confusion over the word "pada" explains why some have mistakenly held that the reference to 108 statements in the Lankavatara refer to the 108 steps that many temples have.